 - Developing customer and partner relationships

 The RevOps Manager is an essential member of the sales and marketing team.
-This role is pivotal to driving revenue growth and optimizing Sales and Marketing process efficiency.
+This role drives revenue growth and optimizes Sales and Marketing process efficiency.

 But, one size does not fit all.